Measuring rationality of Schwede--Takagi pairs: Introduction

 \begin{notation} Let $X$ be a Noetherian scheme.
 Denote by $D(X):=D(\operatorname{Mod}(X))$ for the derived category of $\mathcal{O}_X$-modules; $D_{\operatorname{qc}}(X)$ for the strictly full subcategory of $D(X)$ consisting of complexes with quasi-coherent cohomology; $D_{\operatorname{coh}}^b(X)$ for the strictly full subcategory of $D(X)$ consisting of complexes having bounded and coherent cohomology; and $\operatorname{Perf}(X)$ for the strictly full subcategory of $D(X)$ consisting of perfect complexes.
 If $X = \operatorname{Spec}(A)$ is affine, then we at times write $D_{\operatorname{qc}}(A)$ for $D_{\operatorname{qc}}(X)$; similar conventions occur for the other categories. \end{notation}

 \begin{ack} Lank was supported by the National Science Foundation under Grant No.\ DMS-2302263 and the ERC Advanced Grant 101095900-TriCatApp.
 Venkatesh was supported by the National Science Foundation under Grant No.\ DMS-2301463 and by the Simons Collaboration grant \textit{Moduli of Varieties}.
-The authors thank both Takumi Murayama, S\'{a}ndor Kov\'{a}cs, and Karl Schwede for useful discussions on earlier versions of our work.
-Additionally, Lank thanks the University of Michigan for their hospitality during a visit for which part of this work was developed. \end{ack}
+The authors thank Takumi Murayama, S\'{a}ndor Kov\'{a}cs, and Karl Schwede for useful discussions on earlier versions of our work.
+Additionally, Lank thanks the University of Michigan for their hospitality during a visit for which part of this work was developed.
+Lastly, we greatly appreciate comments and suggestions from the referee. \end{ack}

-\begin{addendum} In an earlier version of our work, we studied another notion of rationality for pairs in the sense of Koll\'{a}r--Kov\'{a}cs \cite{Kollar:2013}.
-Variations of our present work are possible in that setting. \end{addendum}